University of New England Maine Geriatric Education Center (UNE-MGEC)

-The University of New England Maine Geriatric Education Center (UNE-MGEC) is one of 45 federally, HRSA, funded programs throughout the United States.
-The overall purpose of the UNE-MGEC grant funded project is to provide health professionals, health professions faculty and students with interprofessional training, curricula and tools that are relevant to today's older adult population healthcare needs of an aging rural state in which primary care providers and other health professionals, particularly those with knowledge of elder health are in short supply.
+The University of New England Maine Geriatric Education Center (UNE-MGEC) for several HRSA funding cycles was one of several Geriatric Education Centers throughout the country with the purpose of providing health professionals, health professions faculty and students with interprofessional training. curricula and tools that are relevant to today's older adult population and addressing healthcare needs of an aging rural state in which primary care providers and other health professionals, particularly those with knowledge of elder health are in short supply.

-The Center is located and UNE's Portland Campus and is part of the UNE Westbrook College of Health Professions' School of Community and Population Health.
+The Center is located on UNE's Portland Campus and is part of the UNE Westbrook College of Health Professions.

 UNE-MGEC Activities & Resources

-Among the activities of the UNE-MGEC are education programs including health literacy team training, falls and quality of falls care (evidenced base practice) team training, fall prevention education, art in aging "Living Art Living Well Studio" and emergency preparedness.
+Among the activities of the UNE-MGEC were education programs including health literacy team training, falls and quality of falls care (evidenced base practice) team training, fall prevention education, art in aging "Living Art-Living Well Studio" and emergency preparedness education and training.

 History and Current University of New England Maine Geriatric Education Center (UNE-MGEC) funding

-The University of New England Maine Geriatric Education Center is one of 45 national Geriatric Education Centers funded by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services.
-The current 5 year grant cycle is from 7-1-2011 through 6-30-2015.
-This new grant will provide approximately $1,080.000 to provide a range of health professionals, health professions faculty and students with training, curricula and tools to address Maine's growing older adult population healthcare needs.
+From July 1, 2010 through June 30, 2015 The University of New England Maine Geriatric Education Center was one of 45 national Geriatric Education Centers funded by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services.
+A grant of approximately $1,080 provided a range of health professionals, health professions faculty and students with training, curricula and tools to address Maine's growing older adult population healthcare needs.